somiyagawa/SINUHE-the-Hierotyper/README.md

-# :star2: :dizzy: Toolkit for Coptic and Ancient Egyptian  :dizzy: :star2:
+# :star2: :dizzy: SINUHE and Toolkit for Coptic and Ancient Egyptian  :dizzy: :star2:

 ## 0. preamble